Odangal

 Odangal is a 1986 Indian Tamil-language teen romance film directed and co-written by Ameerjan.
 The film stars Sanjay Kumar and newcomer Naveena, with Senthamarai, Vennira Aadai Moorthy, Manorama and Radha Ravi in pivotal roles.
 It was released on 28 November 1986.

 Production

 The film saw director Ameerjan, dialogue writer Vairamuthu and production company P. S. V. Pictures reuniting after Natpu, released earlier the same year.
-The filming was held at Gobichettipalayam and Ooty while the songs "Sandhana Poove" and "Poove Enna Porattam" was shot at Kothagiri.
+The filming was held at Gobichettipalayam and Ooty while the songs "Sandhana Poove" and "Poove Enna Porattam" were shot at Kotagiri.
 The song "Kezhavikku" was shot at Mettupalayam.

 Soundtrack

 The soundtrack was composed by the duo Sampath–Selvam, sons of actor Kuladeivam Rajagopal, in their debut, with lyrics by Vairamuthu.